sandstorm-io/sandstorm/docs/administering/guide.md

 - Sandstorm supports multiple **login providers** which be enabled/disabled from **Admin Settings**.

-There are three levels of users.
+There are three standard levels of users.

 - **Visitors** can use and re-share grains that have been shared with them.
+They cannot create grains of their own nor install apps.
 By default, anyone can click **Sign in** and become a Visitor.
-They cannot create grains of their own nor install apps.
+(This can be disabled on Sandstorm for Work servers.)

 - **Users** can install apps for their own use, create grains, and share them with others.
 By default, these users must be invited by an Admin.

 - **Admins** can also see the **Admin Settings** control panel, allowing them to invite users, modify user levels, and configure server settings like login providers and email settings.

+Additionally, Sandstorm has **Demo Accounts** which are not enabled by default.
+See the [Demo mode](demo.md) documentation for details.

 If you see a message saying your Sandstorm install has no users, read the [How do I log in, if there's a problem with logging in via the